Fisher Task Distance and Its Application in Neural Architecture Search: Appendix

-\begin{theorem2} Let $X_A$ be the data set for the task $T_A$ with the objective function $L_A$, and $X_B$ be the data set for the task $T_B$ with the objective function $L_B$.
+\begin{theorem2} Let $X_A$ be the dataset for the task $T_A$ with the objective function $L_A$, and $X_B$ be the dataset for the task $T_B$ with the objective function $L_B$.
 Assume $X_A$ and $X_B$ have the same distribution.
-Consider an $\varepsilon$-approximation network $N$ trained using both data sets $X_A^{(1)}$ and $X_B^{(1)}$ respectively with the objective functions $L_A$ and $L_B$ to result weights $\theta_{A_{t}}$ and $\theta_{B_{t}}$ at time $t$.
-Under the same assumptions on the moment of gradient noise in SGD algorithm and the loss function stated in Theorem~\ref{theorem1}, the Fr\'echet distance from the task $A$ to the task $B$ computed from the Fisher Information Matrix of the average of estimated weights up to the current time $t$ converges to a constant as $t \rightarrow \infty$.
+Consider an $\varepsilon$-approximation network $N$ trained using both datasets $X_A^{(1)}$ and $X_B^{(1)}$ respectively with the objective functions $L_A$ and $L_B$ to result weights $\theta_{A_{t}}$ and $\theta_{B_{t}}$ at time $t$.
+Under the same assumptions on the moment of gradient noise in SGD algorithm and the loss function stated in Theorem~\ref{theorem1}, the FTD from the task $A$ to the task $B$ computed from the Fisher Information matrices of the average of estimated weights up to the current time $t$ converges to a constant as $t \rightarrow \infty$.
 That is,